Brownie Bottom Chocolate Cheesecake

 Ah, chocolate.
 I love all kinds of flavors, but there’s just something extra special about chocolate that makes it irresistible.
 Whether it’s something as simple as a chocolate chip cookie or something more elaborate, you aren’t likely to find me turning down a chocolate dessert.

-This cheesecake is something of an ode to all things chocolate.
+This Brownie Bottom Chocolate Cheesecake is something of an ode to all things chocolate.
 Seriously, there is SO much chocolate in this beauty.
 It starts with a thin brownie layer, followed by a double chocolate cheesecake, and then finished with a dark chocolate ganache.
 And chocolate sprinkles to boot!

 I don’t often make such rich, decadent desserts, but it’s quite a treat to go all in with dessert sometimes.
 This is just the kind of over-the-top dessert that’s perfect for a special occasion like Valentine’s Day, a birthday, or a holiday.
 Or, you know, make up a reason if necessary, because you’re going to want to find a reason to make this glorious chocolate indulgence.